|

 in hope's reality--the realm of Love.
 (Pul.
 10:10)

-frozen ritual and creed should forever have melted away in the fire of love
+Rock, frozen ritual and creed should forever have melted away in the fire of

 And the heavy night hung dark

-their bark On the wild New England shore Aye, call it holy ground,
+moored their bark On the wild New England shore Aye, call it holy

-The soil where first they trod!
-They have left unstained what there
+ground, The soil where first they trod!
+They have left unstained what

 The Bitter First Winter

-suffering.
-When the Pilgrims arrived at Plymouth in December, many were sick.
+terrible suffering.
+When the Pilgrims arrived at Plymouth in December, many

+were sick.
 The few able bodied among them had to build huts.
-Rowing from the Mayflower
+Rowing from the

-to shore they had to wade the last few yards through frigid waters.
-In wet
+Mayflower to shore they had to wade the last few yards through frigid

-wool and canvas clothing they labored on the frozen, snow covered ground from
+waters.
+In wet wool and canvas clothing they labored on the frozen, snow

-dawn till dark, cutting trees for log huts.
-Gradually the Pilgrims moved from
+covered ground from dawn till dark, cutting trees for log huts.
+Gradually the

-the cold Mayflower into these even colder log huts.
+Pilgrims moved from the cold Mayflower into these even colder log

-first governor, John Carver, died of cold, disease or malnutrition.
-The other
+their first governor, John Carver, died of cold, disease or malnutrition.
+The

-half were so weakened by hunger they scarcely had the strength to bury the
+other half were so weakened by hunger they scarcely had the strength to bury

 Pilgrims.

-with whom they had not yet become friendly.
-They buried their dead at night so
+Indians with whom they had not yet become friendly.
+They buried their dead at

-the Indians wouldn't become aware of how few Pilgrims were left, as they feared
+night so the Indians wouldn't become aware of how few Pilgrims were left, as

-this might encourage the Indians to attack.
-(The Indians had ample reason to
+they feared this might encourage the Indians to attack.
+(The Indians had ample

 Samoset and Squanto